SeabornGames/Table/README.md

     dictionary of dictionary
     dictionary of lists

-It can consume these from raw python data structures, csv, text, or mark down files.
-It can output to csv, text, markdown or html.
+It can consume these from raw python data structures, csv, text, markdown, grid, psql, or file.
+It can output to csv, text, markdown, grid, psql, rst or html tables.

 This is primarily as a library but can be used as a script with:
 > seaborn_table source_file destination_file